-9.1 Subject to this section 9 Processor shall promptly and in any event within 10 business days of the date of cessation of any Services involving the Processing of Customer Personal Data (the “Cessation Date”), delete and procure the deletion of all copies of those Customer Personal Data.
+9.1 Subject to this section 9, the Company shall promptly and in any event within 30 days following the date of cessation of the Services involving the Processing of Customer Personal Data, delete and procure the deletion of all copies of those Customer Personal Data.

 - Audit rights

-10.1 Subject to this section 10, Processor shall make available to the Customer on request all information necessary to demonstrate compliance with this Agreement, and shall allow for and contribute to audits, including inspections, by the Customer or an auditor mandated by the Customer in relation to the Processing of the Customer Personal Data by the Contracted Processors.
+10.1 Subject to this section 10, the Company shall make available to the Customer on request all information necessary to demonstrate compliance with this Agreement, and shall allow for and contribute to audits, including inspections, by the Customer or an auditor mandated by the Customer in relation to the Processing of the Customer Personal Data by the Processors.

-10.2 Information and audit rights of the Customer only arise under section 10.1 to the extent that the Agreement does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law.
+10.2 Information and audit rights of the Customer only arise under section 10.1 to the extent that the Terms of Service do not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law.

-11.1 The Processor may not transfer or authorize the transfer of Data to countries outside the EU and/or the European Economic Area (EEA) without the prior written consent of the Customer.
-If personal data processed under this Agreement is transferred from a country within the European Economic Area to a country outside the European Economic Area, the Parties shall ensure that the personal data are adequately protected.
-To achieve this, the Parties shall, unless agreed otherwise, rely on EU approved standard contractual clauses for the transfer of personal data.
+11.1 A Processor may not conduct or authorize a Restricted Transfer of Customer Personal Data to a country outside the EU and/or the EEA without the prior written consent of the Customer.
+If Customer Personal Data to be Processed under this Agreement will be the subject of a Restricted Transferred from a country within the EEA to a country outside the EEA, the Parties shall ensure that the personal data are adequately protected.
+To achieve this, the Parties shall, unless agreed otherwise, enter into a mutually acceptable agreement incorporating one or more of the Standard Contractual Clauses for the transfer of personal data.